muniter/home-automation-appdaemon/README.md

 ### Home Assistant

-AppDaemon runs as a [Home Assistant add-on](https://appdaemon.readthedocs.io/en/latest/INSTALL.html).
+AppDaemon runs as a [Home Assistant Community Add-on](https://github.com/hassio-addons/addon-appdaemon).
 To install:

 1. In Home Assistant, go to **Settings** → **Add-ons** → **Add-on Store**
 2. Search for "AppDaemon" and install it